Eusebius: Early life

 Soon after Pamphilus settled in Caesarea (c.
 280s), he began teaching Eusebius, who was then somewhere between twenty and twenty-five.
 Because of his close relationship with his schoolmaster, Eusebius was sometimes called Eusebius Pamphili: "Eusebius, son of Pamphilus".
 (Note: There are three interpretations of this term: (1) that Eusebius was the "spiritual son", or favored pupil, of Pamphilus; (2) that Eusebius was literally adopted by Pamphilus; and (3) that Eusebius was Pamphilus's biological son.
 The third explanation is the least popular among scholars.
 The scholion on the Preparation for the Gospels 1.3 in the Codex Paris.
 451 is usually adduced in support of the thesis.
 Most reject the scholion as too late or misinformed, but E. H. Gifford, an editor and translator of the Preparation, believes it to have been written by Arethas, the tenth-century archbishop of Caesarea, who was in a position to know the truth of the matter.)
-The name may also indicate that Eusebius was made Pamphilus' heir.
+The name may also indicate that Eusebius was made Pamphilus's heir.
 Pamphilus gave Eusebius a strong admiration for the thought of Origen.
 Neither Pamphilus nor Eusebius knew Origen personally; Pamphilus probably picked up Origenist ideas during his studies under Pierius (nicknamed "Origen Junior") in Alexandria.

 Eusebius's Preparation for the Gospel bears witness to the literary tastes of Origen: Eusebius quotes no comedy, tragedy, or lyric poetry, but makes reference to all the works of Plato and to an extensive range of later philosophic works, largely from Middle Platonists from Philo to the late 2nd century.
 Whatever its secular contents, the primary aim of Origen and Pamphilus's school was to promote sacred learning.
 The library's biblical and theological contents were more impressive: Origen's Hexapla and Tetrapla; a copy of the original Aramaic version of the Gospel of Matthew; and many of Origen's own writings.
 Marginal comments in extant manuscripts note that Pamphilus and his friends and pupils, including Eusebius, corrected and revised much of the biblical text in their library.
 Their efforts made the hexaplaric Septuagint text increasingly popular in Syria and Palestine.
 Soon after joining Pamphilus's school, Eusebius started helping his master expand the library's collections and broaden access to its resources.
 At about this time Eusebius compiled a Collection of Ancient Martyrdoms, presumably for use as a general reference tool.